On The Fairness Impacts of Hardware Selection in Machine Learning: Fairness analysis in tooling

-Firstly, empirically, we find that this upper bound closely approximates the hardware sensitivity in practice.
-This tightness of the bound is illustrated in Figure \ref{fig:3}, where we also show that the contribution of the third-order term in Equation (\ref{eq:thm1}) is negligible.
-This empirical validation is consistent with observations in existing literature \citep{vadera2022methods,gu2021sde}.
+Firstly, empirically, we find that this upper bound closely approximates the hardware sensitivity in practice, while also observing that the contribution of the third-order term in Equation (\ref{eq:thm1}) is negligible.
+This empirical validation is consistent with observations in existing literature \cite{vadera2022methods,gu2021sde}.

 Next, we note that the constant factor $\rho(m)$ is non-zero, as evidenced by Figure \ref{fig:2} (left).
-These two observations emphasize the presence of two key group-dependent terms in Equation \ref{eq:thm1} that modulate hardware sensitivity and form the crux of our fairness analysis.
-Specifically, they are {\bf (1)} the norms of the gradients $\bm{g}_{a,m}^\ell$ (also called, gradient flows) and {\bf (2)} the maximum eigenvalue of the Hessian matrix $\bm{H}_{a,m}^\ell$ for a given group \( a \) and reference hardware \(m\), also called \emph{group Hessian} throughout the paper.
+These two observations emphasize the presence of two key group-dependent terms in Equation (\ref{eq:thm1}) that modulate hardware sensitivity and form the crux of our fairness analysis.
+Specifically, they are {\bf (1)} the norms of the gradients $\bm{g}_{a,m}^\ell$ (also called gradient flows) and {\bf (2)} the maximum eigenvalue of the Hessian matrix $\bm{H}_{a,m}^\ell$ for a given group \( a \) and reference hardware \(m\).
 Informally, the first term relates to the local optimality within each group, whereas the second term is indicative of the model's capacity to distinguish between different groups' data.
 Figure \ref{fig:2} provides an illustration of the disparity of these components across protected groups.
 We will subsequently demonstrate that these components serve as the primary sources of unfairness attributed to tooling.

-The next sections analyze the effect of varying hardware types on both gradient flows and the group Hessian.
-This understanding, besides clarifying the roles of these components onto (un)fairness, will help us design an effective mitigation technique, introduced in Sec.~\ref{sec:mitigation}.
+The next sections analyze the effect of gradient flows and the Hessian to unfairness in the models trained on different hardware.
+This understanding, besides clarifying the roles of these components onto (un)fairness, will help us designing an effective mitigation technique, introduced in Section~\ref{sec:mitigation}.